Chapter 2 – Attracting and Recruiting New Members:

 Following up on Contacts:

 Once you have been contacted by an interested, potential member, it is crucial that you maintain contact.
-If someone has left you a voice mail message, or sent you an email message, be sure to respond within 5 days if possible.
+If someone has left you a voice mail message, or sent you an email or social media message, be sure to respond within 5 days if possible.
 Failure to do so will almost certainly result in the potential newcomer feeling frustrated and / or unwelcome and will ultimately discourage them from joining the SCA.

 On occasion, you may be contacted by individuals who at first seem very interested in the SCA.
 To the best of your knowledge, they have been made to feel welcome and have been provided with all the information they need to get started.
 They come to one or two events and you never see them again!
 Don’t take it personally!
 Chances are their modern lives were already very full, or complicated, and they have decided that it just wasn’t the right time to get involved in another group activity.
 It is possible that in time, they may become an active member of your group.
 You may want to consider waiting six months to a year after your last contact with that individual and sending a post card or email using the text below.
 If you don’t’ get a response, let it go.
 Never try to pressure someone into joining the SCA.
 They will contact you again if they are truly interested in the SCA and the time is right for them.